sumit0044/bus_catchers/README.rst

 **bus_catchers** is a experimental web scraping suite to extract schedule data from the bus websites of Bolt Bus, Greyhound, Peterpan, Megabus, Amtrak, and more.
 This is the code that allowed http://www.buscatchers.com/ to work before it was shut down for legal reasons.
 Although the source code is fairly messy, it is fully functional at the present time.
-At some point, I would like to develop a python framework for extracting data from any website, including websites that use javascript extensively.
+At some point, I would like to develop a python framework for extracting data from any website, including websites that useses javascript extensively.

 The code uses Selenium + Firefox to navigate through the websites, and Scrapy to parse html.
 The code has the following dependencies: